imodeljs/frontend-sample-showcase/src/frontend-samples/scientific-visualization-sample/readme.md

 Creating an analysis style that applies the visualization to the mesh's graphics.

-Using a decorator and timeline scrubber to animate the mesh in a viewport.
+Using a viewport animator and a timeline scrubber to animate the mesh in a viewport.

 ## Description